lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/10-keycloak-users.md

 ---

-## User Group
+## 2. User Group
-Let's create the user groups
+Now that we have defined the roles what a user can do, we can group these roles into user groups.
+Later we will assign the users to one or multiple groups.